 - Fresh water Coho Salmon

-With that being said, if you are pregnant, trying to get pregnant or breast feeding, limit yourself to only 6 ounces of Albacore Tuna per week because of the mercury level.
+With that being said, if you are pregnant, trying to get pregnant or breast feeding, limit yourself to only 6 ounces of canned chunk light tuna per month because of the mercury level.
 I read that the FDA recommends staying away from swordfish, tile fish, mackerel and shark due to harmful mercury levels.
 These recommendations should also be followed for the diets of young children.

 Did you know… eating fish during pregnancy may have a positive impact on your baby’s brain.
 In a recent study with mice, Japanese researchers found that diets high in omega-6 fatty acids and low in omega 3s, newborn mice had smaller brains and poor emotional behavior when the mice reached adulthood.
 The researchers noted a similar dietary pattern has become more common in people.
 That’s good enough for me…so, if you’re thinking of getting pregnant, eat a diet that includes a good amount of healthy omega 3s to improve the brain development of your precious baby.